leontabak/project-0-2019/README.md

 I used the starter template for the final assessment project for Udacity's React Fundamentals course to create my project.

+## How to use this app

+The app displays a main page when launched.
+A reader may move back and forth between the main page (click on plus sign in green circle near right edge of page) and a search page (click on left arrow in upper left corner of page).

+On the search page, enter text in the field at the top of the page to query a database and display the result of the query (a set of books).

+Recognized search terms are in a comment in SearchBooks.js.

+Point to the downward pointing triangle in the small green circle at the lower right corner of a book.
+Select a destination of a book.
+This can be done on the main page or the search page.

 ## Overview

 Some records in the database may not include names of authors